snl-dakota/dakota/docs/user/compiling/configure.rst

 **Specification maintenance**

-Dakota specification maintenance mode is used by developers when modifying Dakota XML input specification.
+Dakota specification (input syntax) maintenance mode is used by developers when modifying Dakota XML input specification.
 It generates ``nidrgen`` and ``Dt`` binaries in :file:`packages/nidr` and when ``dakota.input.nspec`` changes, will use them to update relevant